DataDog/hiring-engineers/answers.md

 #### _Timeboard UI Tasks_

-My last step in visualizing this data is to interact with it via the UI.
-I've set my Timeboard timeframe to 5 minutes and have taken a snapshot and sent it to myself.
+My last step in visualizing this data is to interact with it via the GUI.
+I've set my timeboard timeframe to 5 minutes and have taken a snapshot and sent it to myself.

 <p align="center">
         <img width="900" src="https://raw.githubusercontent.com/ehuang930/datadog_screenshots/master/Timeboard_5_Mins.PNG">